drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		]), <b>,

 		columns: (1fr, 1fr),
-		caption: [Demonstration of the flipping operation.
+		caption: [Demonstration of the flipping operation for its use in @emptyCirclyProp_thrm.
 			In (a) A configuration that needs to be flipped illustrated by the circumcircle of
 			$t_1$ containg the auxillary point of $t_2$ in its interior.
 			In (b) configuration (a) which has been flipped and no longer needs to be